MicrosoftDocs/microsoft-365-docs/defender/threat-intelligence/using-copilot-threat-intelligence-defender-xdr.md

 6. To start a new chat session with Copilot, select the [New chat] icon.

 > [!NOTE]
-> Copilot saves your sessions from the Microsoft Defender XDR portal in the [Copilot for Security standalone site](https://go.microsoft.com/fwlink/?linkid=2247989).
+> Copilot saves your sessions from the Defender portal in the [Copilot for Security standalone site](https://go.microsoft.com/fwlink/?linkid=2247989).
 To see the previous sessions, from the Copilot [Home menu](/security-copilot/navigating-security-copilot#home-menu), go to **My sessions**.
 [Learn more about navigating Microsoft Copilot for Security](/security-copilot/navigating-security-copilot)

 > [!IMPORTANT]
-> Copilot for Security in Microsoft Defender XDR starts a new chat session every time you navigate to a different *Threat intelligence* page (for example, when you go from *Threat analytics* to *Intel profiles*).
+> Copilot in Defender starts a new chat session every time you navigate to a different *Threat intelligence* page (for example, when you go from *Threat analytics* to *Intel profiles*) in the Defender portal.
 If you wish to go back or continue a previous session, go to the Copilot for Security standalone site.

 ## Use the built-in Defender TI prompts

-Copilot for Security also has the following built-in prompts when accessing the *Threat intelligence* pages in Microsoft Defender XDR to get you started:
+Copilot in Defender also has the following built-in prompts when accessing the *Threat intelligence* pages to get you started:

 - [Summarize](#summarize-the-latest-threats-related-to-your-organization)
 - [Prioritize](#prioritize-which-threats-to-focus-on)